Beyond the Sugar Plum Fairy: a short introduction to the celeste

 Bartók singled it out in the title of his Music for Strings, Percussion and Celeste, pointing to its central role in the music: first heard towards the end of the first movement, its shimmering accompaniment to the strings’ sinuous lines is thoroughly unsettling.
 Britten would capitalise on this further still in his opera The turn of the screw, in which the first mention of Peter Quint (the deceased valet of the house) is heralded by the celeste.
 Its figurations are at once mysterious and alluring, with a sinister edge to match the character.

 Perhaps the most surprising development in the relatively short history of the celeste (2026 marks only the 140th anniversary of its invention) has been its adoption outside the classical sphere.
 It’s prominent in Buddy Holly’s 1957 single Everyday, and the rollcall of artists who picked up on its sound over the next few decades makes for very impressive reading: take your pick from Marvin Gaye, Stevie Wonder, the Beatles, Rod Stewart, Nick Drake, Pink Floyd and Björk and you’re still barely scratching the surface – even a-ha got in on the act in 2017.
-Among all these, however, it’s fair to say the true standout is the inimitable Kate Bush, who used the celeste to eerie effect in her debut single, the equally haunting Wuthering Heights.
+Among all these, however, it’s fair to say the true standout is the inimitable Kate Bush, who employed its sound to eerie effect in her debut single, the equally haunting Wuthering Heights.

 Related Stories